buddyboss/buddyboss-platform/src/readme.txt

 == Changelog ==

 = 1.2.1 =
+* Forums - New settings section for 'Forum Profile Slugs'

 = 1.2.0 =
 * Groups - When logged out users visit a private group, now redirects to Login instead of 404 error